Young Adult Court

 - Engagement and Assessment: Participants go through intensive intake, assessment, and orientation, and appear in court weekly to report on their progress.
-They are assigned a clinical case manager to address urgent needs – such as housing – and create their own Wellness Care Plan, which includes steps to meet their goals.
-The plan can include therapy, education, employment, parenting, drug treatment, and housing support, among other components.
+They work with their clinical case manager to address urgent needs – such as housing – and create their own Wellness Care Plan, which includes steps to meet their goals.
+The plan can include therapy, education, employment, parenting skills, drug treatment, and housing support, among other components.

 - Stability and Accountability: Participants begin to implement their Wellness Care Plan and continue to appear in court.